Troubleshooting dropouts on FTTN/FTTB/FTTC

 If only one device is experiencing the dropout, then it’s likely to be an issue with that specific device.
 If the device is hard wired to the router, then double check the cables.
-Try a new cable.
-If the issue still persists, then you can try opening a command prompt (on a windows computer)
+Try a new cable, and if the issue still persists, then you can try opening command prompt (on a Windows computer).

 To find the router IP, you can either look at the sticker on the router or type IPCONFIG into command prompt.
 The default gateway address should be your router IP.

 If the Ping times out to the router, then the dropout issue is somewhere between the device and the router, or possible the router itself.
 If this is a wired connection, this may mean the cable is faulty.
 If this is a WiFi connection, then WiFi Interference or Connectivity problems may be to blame.
 Please click here for troubleshooting WiFi.

 If dropouts are occurring on a WiFi device, then you need to confirm if wired devices are experiencing the same loss of connectivity.
 If you’re unable or if the problem is just WiFi related, then please follow this link for troubleshooting WiFi.

 Internet dropouts that affect all devices on both types of connections

 Step 1 – Keep a log of the dropout times, and for how long the connection remains offline.
 Also note down the steps you’ve taken to rectify the problem such as restarting the router.

 Step 2 – Restart the router.
 This will give the connection a fresh start.